 Unfortunately, serious noise problems also occur.
 A tenant will be in breach of their tenancy agreement if the noise is unreasonable in some way.
-Perhaps it is particularly loud or the noise happens at antisocial hours.
+Perhaps it is particularly loud, or the noise happens at antisocial hours.
 There are likely to be many other people affected and evidence will be collected from witnesses including other residents, the Police and the Community Warden service.

 In a serious case, we can apply to the Sheriff Court for an eviction decree if a tenant continues to be anti-social.
 Eviction is a very extreme remedy, however, and a court will require evidence of a serious and continuing problem.
 The court process is slow and can take some months.
 There are a number of other agencies that you can contact who have powers to deal with a noise problem as it is happening:

-- Contact the Social Protection Team which is part of the Safer Communities Department at Inverclyde Council (Tel 0800 0131701).
+- Complain to Inverclyde Council's Social Protection Team which includes the Community Warden service (Tel 0800 0131701).
 If they have evidence that your neighbour is creating a statutory nuisance, they have powers under the Environmental Protection Act 1990 and can issue a notice requiring your neighbours to stop.
-If the noise still continues, they can then take your neighbours to court and have them fined. - Complain directly to the police on 101 at the time the noise occurs.
-They will attend and have powers to deal with any breach of the peace and to remove hi-fi equipment if necessary.
+If the noise continues, they can then take your neighbours to court and have them fined. - Complain directly to the police at the time the noise occurs.
+They will attend and have powers to deal with any breach of the peace and to remove equipment if necessary.
 They can also issue on the spot fines.